 November update - Council of the Law Society resolutions on billing practices:

 The following documents were developed following a symposium on Billing Practices, held at the Law Society of NSW on 5 July 2011.

 Costs assistance – confidential assistance for solicitors with cost issues via phone, email or correspondence.

-Costs education – face-to-face costs seminars, including customised in-house continuing professional development (CPD) programs for firms.
+Costs education – face-to-face costs seminars, including customised in-house continuing professional development (CPD) programs.